lsphillips/Clazzy/README.md

+# DEPRECATED

+This project is now deprecated in favour of the ECMAScript 6 class syntax, this project will no longer be maintained.

+---

 # Clazzy

 [![Available from NPM](https://img.shields.io/npm/v/clazzy.svg?maxAge=900)](https://www.npmjs.com/package/clazzy)
 [![Built using Travis](https://img.shields.io/travis/lsphillips/Clazzy/master.svg?maxAge=900)](https://travis-ci.org/lsphillips/Clazzy)

 A cross platform JavaScript library that provides a classical interface to prototypal inheritance.

-**This project is now deprecated in favor of the ECMAScript 6 class syntax, this project will no longer be maintained.**

 ## Usage